A unique field trip opportunity for students

 - Any additional required accommodations?
 Languages other than English, special needs, etc.?

 - Charlotte, NC – Monday, October 8 to Friday, October 12 from 9 am - 1 pm

 Each tour runs for approximately one hour, and tours can be scheduled every 8 minutes starting at 9 am.
-Each group can include up to 15 students and should have a minimum of three chaperones per group.
+Each group can include up to 15 students and should have two to three chaperones per group.
 Larger school groups must be pre-grouped into smaller groups of 18 to ensure that tours begin successively.

 The exhibition is centrally located in each tour city, and we will work with you to locate the nearest bus drop-off/pick-up locations.
 Using public transportation is highly encouraged.

 The exhibition is outdoors and operates in all weather.
 The site will only close in the event of dangerous conditions and you will be notified via e-mail if your tour is canceled.

 An Education Resource Toolkit is available for school groups interested in the exhibition.
 It includes background reading materials, worksheets and supplementary activities, information about what to expect on the day of attendance, and reflection materials and activities to help students process the themes explored in the exhibition after their visit.
 You can download the free toolkit by clicking on the link below.

 - PUSH FACTORS: The issues that cause people to flee their homes, such as conflict, persecution, and natural disasters